Accepting our Terms of Business

 Please read this document carefully.
 It sets out the terms and conditions on which we agree to act for you and contains details of our respective responsibilities.
 By asking us to quote for, arrange or handle your insurance, you are providing your informed agreement to these Terms of Business.
 This document will supersede any Terms of Business previously in force.
 Please contact us immediately if there is anything in these Terms of Business which you do not understand or with which you disagree.

-References to “We” and “Us” means Lexicon Property Ltd. References to “you” means the insured and/or their appointed agent.
+References to “We” and “Us” means Lexicon Property Limited References to “you” means the insured and/or their appointed agent.

 The Financial Conduct Authority

-Lexicon Property Ltd is authorised and regulated by the Financial Conduct Authority with FCA Register number 715624.
+Lexicon Property Limited is an appointed representative of Allcover Insurance Brokers Limited, which is authorised and regulated by the Financial Conduct Authority with FCA Register number FRN 715264.

 We are an Insurance Intermediary and our permitted business is arranging, advising, dealing as agent, making arrangements and assisting in the administration and performance of general insurance contracts and pure protection contracts.
 We are also authorised to undertake the following consumer credit activities: Credit Broking.
 You can check this on the FCA’s register by visiting the FCA website https://register.fca.org.uk/ or by contacting the FCA on 0800 111 6768.